Cow's Milk Allergy

 Symptoms of Cow’s Milk Allergy

 Symptoms of CMPA often start in the early weeks and months of life.
 There are many possible symptoms which may suggest your baby has a Cow’s Milk Allergy.
 Allergic symptoms can affect one or more of the body’s systems, including the skin, digestive and, less commonly, breathing or blood circulation.
 Allergic symptoms may be called mild, moderate or severe.
-It is important to note that many of these symptoms are commonly seen in this young age group and will often be due to other simple causes.
+However, it is important to note that some of these symptoms, such as reflux, colic and constipation are commonly seen in this young age group.

 Differences between Immediate and Delayed Symptoms